With a Grain of SALT: Are LLMs Fair Across Social Dimensions?: Limitations

 \section{Limitations}

 Our focus in this study was to examine LLMs and their biases on very atomic levels related to the identity of an individual.
-We did not explore how these atomic levels of gender, religion, and race can intersect and interact in order to create richer forms of one's identity, and allow us to explore a broader theme of cultural biases, or more generally compounded biases, within LLMs.
+We did not explore how these atomic levels of gender, religion, and race can intersect and interact in order to create richer forms of one's identity, and let us explore a broader theme of cultural biases, or more generally compounded biases, within LLMs.
 This could lead to a more nuanced understanding of the biases within LLMs when conducted across different levels of granularity.

-Relying on LLMs to simulate human judgments may perpetuate existing biases present in the training data of these models.
+We spoke about the types of biases the LLMs in our study exhibit.
+We did not discuss methods to go about mitigating such biases, be it through the creation of a Preference Tuning dataset and Fine-tuning through methods like SFT, DPO and ORPO, similar to what \citet{ahmadian2024multilingual} proposed.

 Lastly, our choice for model and language selection is arguably rather narrow.
 A larger pool of selected models would allow us to see how model scale plays an effect in the exhibited biases.
 Languages could be selected on more objective grounds of diversity, perhaps more centric to elements of religion and race for a richer form of analysis, through multiple themes.